UPDATED AUGUST 2020

-Ecommerce is anticipated to be the largest retail channel in the world in just three years.
-People aren’t just spending more time shopping online, Ecommerce statistics say they’re spending more money each time they shop online.
-Statista forecasts that consumers worldwide will spend up to $4.8 trillion online in 2021.
+People aren’t just shopping online.
+Ecommerce statistics say they’re spending more in online stores than physical stores for the first time in history.
+Statista forecasts that consumers worldwide will spend up to $4.8 trillion online in 2023.

-Here are 6 Ecommerce statistics you NEED to read today
+Here are 5 ecommerce statistics you need to read today

-- 87% of shoppers today use Ecommerce reviews to decide whether to buy, and 77% of those shoppers buy online (Source)
+- 87% of shoppers today use ecommerce reviews to decide whether to buy, and 77% of those shoppers buy online (Business.com)

 Simplicity.
 Shopping online has become more meaningful, convenient, and practical.

-Simple Ecommerce platforms for growing businesses, like Selz, have made it easier than ever before.
-Entrepreneurs and small business owners are rushing to take advantage of this explosion.
-They are selling online from their blogs, websites, and online stores.
+Small business owners are rushing to take advantage of this explosion.
+Simple and powerful ecommerce platforms like Selz have made it easier than ever before and businesses are selling online from their blogs, websites, and online stores.

 General Ecommerce Statistics

-- 55% of people who shop online say that free shipping is the most important checkout option (Source)
+10. 55% of U.S. customers who shop online say that free shipping is the most important checkout option (UPS)

 US Ecommerce Statistics

-- Projections say there will be 224 million digital shoppers in the United States in 2019 (Source)
+12. Projections say there will be 300 million digital shoppers in the United States in 2023 (Statista)

-- 77% of US small businesses use social media for key business transactions like sales, customer service, and marketing (Source)
+13. 77% of US small businesses use social media for key business transactions like sales, customer service, and marketing (PR Newswire)

-- Websites with more than three seconds of loading time lose 40% of their initial website visitors (Source)
+17. Websites with more than three seconds of loading time lose 40% of their initial website visitors (Forbes)

-- 51% of consumers in the UK say that they prefer to shop online (Source)
+18. 51% of consumers in the UK say that they prefer to shop online (Ecommerce News UK)

-- Online shoppers in the UK use the internet for 87% of their retail purchases (Source)
+19. Online shoppers in the UK use the internet for 87% of their retail purchases (Ecommerce News EU)

 Marketing and Social Media Ecommerce Statistics

-- 69% of smartphone users are more likely to purchase from Ecommerce sites that give easy answers to their questions or concerns (Source)
+36. 69% of smartphone users are more likely to purchase from ecommerce sites that give easy answers to their questions or concerns (Blue Corona)

 Shopping Cart Abandonment Ecommerce Statistics

-31. According to a 2017 study by the Baymard Institute, 69.89% of customers abandon their online shopping carts (Source)
+37. According to ongoing research by the Baymard Institute, 69.57% of customers abandon their online shopping carts (Baymard)

-32. 22% of online shoppers abandon carts because of unexpected costs during the checkout process (Source)
+38. 22% of online shoppers abandon carts because of unexpected costs during the checkout process (Small Biz Trends)

-33. The abandonment rate for mobile shopping carts is 85.6% (Source)
+39. The abandonment rate for mobile shopping carts is 85.6% (Barilliance)